A. Achuthan: Activism

 Achuthan was a person who actively intervened in environmental issues in Kerala.
 He was a member of the People's Inquiry Commission related to the Plachimada protest and the Inquiry Commission related to the Endosulfan disaster, and was also active in the Save Silent Valley protest.
 At the time of Silent Valley issue, he was a member of the Task Forces on Energy under the Kerala State Planning Board.
 The first official report detailing the plight of endosulfan victims in Kerala was prepared under the leadership of Achuthan.
 He was also involved in other environmental protests in the state including issues related to Jeerakapara, Madayipara, Mavoor Gwalior Rayons and Njeliyanparamba waste treatment plant.
 Achuthan was also at the forefront of the formation of the Kerala Environmental Conservation Committee in 1974 to deal exclusively with environmental issues.

 Contributions

-Achuthan has published 20 books, twelve scientific papers in various international scientific publications, and more than a hundred scientific articles.
+Achuthan published 20 books, twelve scientific papers in various international scientific publications, and more than a hundred scientific articles.